chingu-voyage4/Bears-Team-15/CONTRIBUTING.md

 #### Issue as a representation of a task

-All tasks which are related to mentioned in a previous paragraph stories should be represented as individual issues.
+All tasks related to stories mentioned in a previous paragraph should be represented as individual issues.
 Each of them should contain `connected to #N` at the end of their description.
 Where `N` is an ID of "parent" (or "feature") issue – to which the tasks belong.
 If everything